Gluten-free Cashew Chicken Coconut Curry is creamy and satisfying. Ready in 20 minutes!

 Scoop the creamy Cashew Chicken Coconut Curry over cooked rice and serve!

-1/2 can (~3/4 cup) light or full fat coconut milk, depending on preferred thickness (I used full fat, and about 1 cup)
+- 1 cup light or full fat coconut milk, depending on preferred thickness

 - Heat 1 Tablespoon olive oil in a large, deep skillet over medium heat then add chicken and season with salt and pepper.
 Saute until no longer pink, about 3-4 minutes, then remove to a plate and set aside.